-I am currently in the third phase of practice, which will be included in my final PhD installation on the 18th May 2017 (details on the events page).
+I am currently writing up the third phase of practice, including the final PhD installation which was held on the 18th May 2017 ‘The Garden of Earthly Delights‘.

 The second phase of practice culminated in the December 2012 event Feeling a way through … documented under Events.

 For the PhD transfer documentation, videos are organised under the page Embodied Cognition and the installation is documented in The Gesture of Thinking.

 I am documenting artist research on my blog.

 KIRK, C. 2014.
 ‘Painting’ as emergent knowledge: a practice-led case study of contemporary artistic labour.
 Journal of Visual Art Practice [online].
 13(2), [Accessed 7 October 2014], pp.114-129.
 Available from: http://www.tandfonline.com/doi/abs/10.1080/14702029.2014.959347#.VDPpV2B0yM8http://www.tandfonline.com/doi/abs/10.1080/14702029.2014.959347#.VDPpV2B0yM8

 The Garden of Earthly Delights was the third and final installation, held on 18th May 2017.
 The event is documented over on the events page.

 ‘The Garden of Earthly Delights’ is an inquiry into the feelings that arise from being affected by climate change – and from knowing that we are affecting climate.
 It is an invitation to an inquiry into making sense of climate change responsibility.
 In a shared exploration of paintings and video made during the artist’s PhD research, you are invited to participate in making the art work through reflection and dialogue.

 Thursday 18th May 2017, 11am to 1pm.
 Alec Clegg studio, stage@leeds.

 To book a place, please email pccak AT leeds.ac.uk